 In order to get a merchant account, you’ll need to convince the MSP that your business is (or will be) profitable.
 You can’t do that without explaining what your business does.

 The more accurately and honestly you describe your business, the more likely a merchant service provider will understand its merits and grant you an account.
 For adult merchants this can be somewhat intimidating – especially if you work with customers whose demands are slightly more untoward than usual.

 Don’t worry about it.
 Honestly and directly describe all the details regarding your product or services, and explain why they appeal to your target market.
 As long as you can convince an adult payment processor that you’ll be running a profitable enterprise, they won’t care about the nature of your business.

 Tip #4: Don’t be afraid to change processors

 Every processor is different, and some may fulfill your unique processing needs better than others – even amongst those that specialize in adult payment processing solutions.

-The difficulty of acquiring a high risk merchant account can cause many to settle for services that might not be ideal.
+The difficulty of getting set up with a high risk bank account can cause many to settle for services that might not be ideal.
 Don’t fall into this trap.
 If you feel as though your MSP isn’t fully handling your needs, you should think about switching things up.

 Tip #5: Work with an agent